-Coming soon (March 2018) my third novel, The Walrus Mutterer, is the first of a historical novel trilogy set in the Iron Age.
+My third novel, The Walrus Mutterer, is the first of a historical novel trilogy, the Stone Stories, set in the Iron Age.

 Set in 320 BC, the Stone Stories trilogy takes as its trigger the journey of a real explorer and scientist, Pytheas of Massalia, who made an epic voyage of discovery from the Greek empire: he was the first Mediterranean person to circumnavigate and map the island of Alba (Britain).
 The novel begins as he makes landfall on the Scottish coast, here in what is now Assynt, Sutherland.
 From this starting point, I have woven a tale that delves deep into the little-known Celtic world of that era, through the eyes of a young woman, Rian.

 The novel was inspired by the archaeological excavation of the Iron Age broch at Clachtoll, which has revealed that when Pytheas travelled here, more than two thousand years ago, he would have found a sophisticated maritime society.
 I have had great fun picking the brains of archaeologists and museum curators and using what I have discovered to imagine that world and create an adventure story that I hope will bring the Iron Age to life for readers.